Skip to content

 There are two types of decision-makers, which one are you?

 There are two types of decision-makers.
-Read this to find out which one you are.
+Which one are you?

-Are you someone that has values or someone that doesn’t.
+Are you someone who has values or someone who doesn’t?

 Badaracco, a Harvard professor of ethics, gives five questions to help you deal with morally “grey” areas.
 We all like questions to help guide our decision-making.
 What questions we use says as much about us.
 Are we values-based or, well, not?